Shop With Confidence: FREE Growing & Glowing Promise

 Remember, all fruit trees can be pruned in summer for size control.
 Ensure the top of the stake is two feet taller than the ultimate height of your mature tree!

-Use non-girdling or flexible ties against the main trunk to avoid rubbing and damage in wind.
-People use a variety of materials, including sections of garden hose or folded cardboard between the trunk and tie.
+Use non-girdling or flexible ties against the main trunk to avoid rubbing and damage in the wind.
+People use a variety of materials, including sections of garden hose or folded cardboard, between the trunk and the tie.

 Check the ties regularly to avoid damage to the trunk and replace as needed.
 Include a six-inch diameter circle of metal landscape cloth around the trunk for protection against hungry mice and voles.